 - Improve their skills in working directly with children in terms of life narratives

 - Address sensitive and painful issues and turn these into acceptance

-- Address trauma and loss with empathic understanding
+- Address trauma and loss with empathetic understanding

 - Create Life Story Books which are useful, valuable and represent the child

 Who Should Attend

 - child protection workers